w3f/Grants-Program/applications/msai.md

   - Built on the model documented in refernce [1]
   4- Testing on Kusama
   - Development of example scripts for interaction with new parachain based on docker files (10000 USD)
-  - Development of reference APP based on customisation of Alphawallet or other suitable wallet for the new Polkadot parachain 6 months (50000)
+  - le wallet for the newDevelopment of reference APP based on customisation of Alphawallet or other suitab Polkadot parachain 6 months (50000)

 ### Overview